 Trim the green beans, then cut into thirds.

 Pop the potato chunks onto a large baking tray.
 Drizzle with oil, season with salt and pepper, then toss to coat.
 Spread out in a single layer.
 TIP: Use two baking trays if necessary.

 When the oven is hot, roast on the top shelf until golden, 25-35 mins.
 Turn halfway through.

 Meanwhile, lay the chicken onto another baking tray, drizzle with oil and season with salt and pepper.
 Sprinkle over the curry powder and use your hands to coat.

+Drizzle the honey (see pantry for amount) over the chicken, then roast on the middle shelf of your oven until cooked through, 25-30 mins.
 IMPORTANT: Wash your hands and equipment after handling raw chicken and its packaging.
-The chicken is cooked when no longer pink in the middle.
+It's cooked when no longer pink in the middle.

 Heat a large frying pan on medium-high heat (no oil).
 Once hot, add the desiccated coconut and cook, stirring regularly, until lightly toasted, 2-3 mins.
 TIP: Watch it like a hawk as it can burn easily.

-Once the chicken has finished cooking, remove from the oven and drizzle over the mango chutney leave the rest for a couple of mins.
+Once the chicken has finished cooking, remove from the oven and drizzle over the mango chutney.
+Leave the rest for a couple of mins.

-Serve the chicken with the cheera thoran and potatoes alongside with a dollop of mayo (see pantry for amount).
-Drizzle over any chicken resting juices and enjoy!
+Add a dollop of mayo (see pantry for amount) to your plates.
+Drizzle over any chicken resting juices to finish.